numpy/numpy/doc/source/user/whatisnumpy.rst

 NumPy fully supports an object-oriented approach, starting, once again, with `ndarray`.
 For example, `ndarray` is a class, possessing numerous methods and attributes.
-Many, of it's methods mirror functions in the outer-most NumPy namespace, giving the programmer has complete freedom to code in whichever paradigm she prefers and/or which seems most appropriate to the task at hand.
+Many of it's methods mirror functions in the outer-most NumPy namespace, giving the programmer complete freedom to code in whichever paradigm she prefers and/or which seems most appropriate to the task at hand.